Strategic Directions 2019-2024

 Strategic Direction 4: Support a Diverse & Engaged Workforce

 Rationale: The unique expertise and dedication of our staff are what makes E. H. Little Library shine!
 A vibrant library work culture depends on the staff’s ability to respect diversity, collaborate, communicate, adapt and embrace change.
 As we create a roadmap for the future, workflows, roles, and structures will be re-evaluated.
-As workflows, roles, and structures shift, we need to provide opportunities and support for our staff to adapt, learn new skills, and participate more fully in the intellectual life of the campus community.
+As workflows, roles, and structures shift, we will provide opportunities and support for our staff to adapt, learn new skills, and participate more fully in the intellectual life of the campus community.

 - 4.1 Expand our commitment to recruit, hire, and retain a diverse and engaged library staff.